DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

   - Lease length
   - Basis of rent review: fixed, indexed, ratchet, cap, collar
   - Responsibilities - opex, maintenance
     - How do you review the rent?
-Generally there is a mechanism for the rent ot go up. referable to CPI? rachet (only  alwayys goes up).
+Generally there is a mechanism for the rent ot go up. referable to CPI? ratchet (only can go up).
 Cap/collar - can't go +-10% every three year review
-    - Responsibilities: income stream from sole trader vs multinational is greater, but generally more diffucult to deal with
+    - Responsibilities: income stream from sole trader vs multinational is greater, but generally more difficult to deal with
 - Tenants:
   - Financial strength - risks around rent payment
   - Potential growth - rental growth, space requirements